johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 file:*/models.py||file:*/models/*.py
 ```

-This allows me to quickly search model definitions, whether they are in a `models.py` file or a `models/` directory.
+This allows me to quickly target model definitions, whether they are in a `models.py` file or a `models/` directory.

 ### Predefined Scopes